 That afternoon in the park was one of those moments when the rules of social discourse could be successfully broken.
 John allowed this lady, whom he had just met, to lead him in prayer, and he committed his life to Christ as the two of them sat together in the park.

 John’s road hasn’t been smooth.
 I remember talking to him in November, just after his arrival at Teen Challenge.
 He was still half in the fog, and there was fear in his eyes.
 Perhaps he was dreading the hard path ahead, or maybe he was afraid Monster Alcohol would catch up with him again.
 The ensuing months were full of hardship.
-One of the greatest difficulties was submitting to such a tightly structured program as a man in his 40s who had called his own shots for most of his life.
+One of the greatest difficulties was submitting to such a tightly structured program, being as he was a man in his 40s who had called his own shots for most of his life.

 Now, a year later, he speaks of his Savior with a heaviness of gratitude and wonder at what God has done in his life.
 His health and sanity have returned.
 A year ago, he was taking handfuls of pills each day for various medical issues.
 Now he takes nothing except a squeeze on an inhaler.
 His mind is clear.
 He has a good job and, in what he considers a celestial outpouring, he was given his first pick of apartments at the complex where he now works.
 John’s life has utterly changed in a single year.